worthmine/Captcha-reCAPTCHA-V3/README.md

 ### verify\_or\_die( response => _response_, \[ score => _score_ \] )

-This method is wrapper of `deny_by_score()`, the differense is dying imidiately when fail to verify
+This method is a wrapper of `deny_by_score()`, the differense is dying imidiately when fail to verify.

 ### scripts( id => _ID_, \[ action => _action_ \] )

-You can insert this somewhere in your &lt;body> tag
+You can insert this somewhere in your &lt;body> tag.

 In ordinal HTMLs, you can set this like below: